Soccer: Hosts U.S. draw 1-1 with Panama in Gold Cup opener

-NASHVILLE United States' English-born Dom Dwyer got his second goal in two internationals before Panama's Miguel Camargo levelled as the teams drew 1-1 in their Group B Gold Cup opener on Saturday.
+NASHVILLE United States' English-born striker Dom Dwyer got his second goal in two internationals before Panama's Miguel Camargo levelled as the teams drew 1-1 in their Group B Gold Cup opener on Saturday.

-The home side took the lead after 50 minutes when Dwyer, a 26-year old striker who was only granted U.S. citizenship in March, got his second goal on his second appearance.
+The home side took the lead after 50 minutes when Dwyer, who was only granted U.S. citizenship in March, got his second goal on his second appearance.

 Kelyn Rowe whipped in a cross from the left and Dwyer did well to create space and fire home from close range.

-The goal spurred Panama into action and, after coming close on two occasions, they got the equalizer they deserved 10 minutes later through New York City FC's Camargo.
+The goal spurred Panama into action and, after coming close on two occasions, they got the equalizer they deserved 10 minutes later through Camargo.

 U.S. goalkeeper Brad Guzan made a good stop but could not hold the ball and Camargo seized on the rebound to fire home through a sea of legs from less than 10 meters.